sriram98v/Generalized-PD/README.md

 ```

 ## Usage
-### Finding the Cophenetic distance between a pair of trees
+### Finding the min and min normalized PD for fixed taxa set
 To compute the cophenetic distance between a pair of trees, please create a single file with the extension ```.tre``` containing the two trees in Newick format (line-separated).
 The run the following command to compute the cophenetic distance with depth as the path function:
 ```bash
 genpd PD min -f <PATH TO .TRE FILE> -n <NUM_TAXA>